transportation

 Tugboat captains face just 19% overall AI exposure in 2024, with an automation risk of only 9%.
 [Fact] Even by 2028, overall exposure is projected to reach only 36%, and risk climbs to just 22%.
 [Estimate] These are among the lowest figures in the entire transportation sector.

-Autonomous vessel technology exists, yes — but it works best in open water with predictable conditions.
+Autonomous vessel technology exists, yes -- but it works best in open water with predictable conditions.
 The confined, dynamic environment of harbor towing is a completely different challenge.
-The physical feedback a captain receives through the vessel — vibrations, resistance, the feel of the hull contact — is information no sensor suite fully replicates yet.
+The physical feedback a captain receives through the vessel -- vibrations, resistance, the feel of the hull contact -- is information no sensor suite fully replicates yet.
+The technology has not solved the problem and is not close to solving it.

 Coordinating with port traffic control and vessel pilots sits at 30% automation.
-[Fact] Radio communications, vessel traffic service interactions, and real-time coordination with harbor pilots involve nuanced human communication — understanding context, interpreting tone, and making collaborative decisions under pressure.
+[Fact] Radio communications, vessel traffic service (VTS) interactions, and real-time coordination with harbor pilots involve nuanced human communication -- understanding context, interpreting tone, and making collaborative decisions under pressure.
+AIS data and electronic chart displays handle some of the information flow, but the human coordination remains essential for safety.

 A Small but Specialized Workforce

 The slight decline is not driven by AI replacing captains.
 It reflects industry consolidation and efficiency gains.
 Fewer, more powerful tugs can handle larger vessels.
-But the captain remains essential on every single one of them.
+Azimuth-stern-drive (ASD) and tractor tug designs deliver more bollard pull per unit, meaning a modern 80-ton bollard pull ASD tug can handle assists that previously required two conventional tugs.
+The total number of tugboat captain positions has declined modestly as fleet efficiency improved, but the captain remains essential on every single tug.
+[Claim]

 The Autonomous Shipping Reality Check